Ahmed-Akhtar/ShallowCircuitClassicalShadows/README.md

 # ShallowCircuitClassicalShadows

-This repository contains several codes to do efficient shallow circuit tomography on a classical computer.
+This repository contains several codes to do efficient shallow circuit tomography on a classical computer as explained in https://arxiv.org/abs/2209.02093.

 * "CST_MPS_Paper_Plotmaker.ipynb" is an iPython notebook that has some relevant examples for how to make the figures in https://arxiv.org/abs/2209.02093.